 We are currently involved in over 100 clinical trials and other studies ranging from testing new surgical devices to trialling new drugs.

 However, research projects cannot get started without the participation of our patients.
 We rely heavily on the thousands of patients we treat every year to volunteer and take part in research projects.

 This arrangement is mutually beneficial because we get to see how new treatments work in practice and our patients benefit from ground-breaking treatments earlier than they would otherwise.

 The Research Office is heavily involved in Clinical Research and actively involved with listed National Institute for Health and Research’s (NIHR) portfolio, a national information point of studies being run across the UK.

 Time and target outcome

 The Government wishes to see a dramatic and sustained improvement in the performance of providers of NHS services in initiating and delivering clinical research.
 The aim is to increase the number of patients who have the opportunity to participate in research and to enhance the nation’s attractiveness as a host for research.

-These tables are an accurate representation of trial status at the point of reporting as of 31st December 2017.
+These tables are an accurate representation of trial status at the point of reporting and are updated on a quarterly basis.

 These reports are updated on a quarterly basis.

-If there are any questions about these reports or the benchmarks themselves, please contact: Tom Llewellyn, Research and Development Manager
+If there are any questions about these reports or the benchmarks themselves, please contact: Janet Forkes, Senior Research Manager